jmunixusers/presentations/git301/index.md

 ---
 # Step 3 - Confirm your origin

 Confirm the origin URL is set correctly.
+(From here out, you should see your e-ID instead of `ripleymj`.)

 ```bash
 ~/history$ git remote get-url origin